ElementsProject/lightning/doc/lightningd-config.5.md

 Set a Tor control password, which may be needed for *autotor:* to authenticate to the Tor control port.

+  **grpc-port**=*PORT*
+Set the port where the GRPC server will listen incoming request, if it is not specified, the GRPC server is disabled.

 ### Lightning Plugins

 lightningd(8) supports plugins, which offer additional configuration